 When you search for an apartment, you are looking for a place that you can turn into a home.
-You unpack your belongings, meticulously pick out decorations and begin to settle in.
+Once you’ve found the perfect apartment downtown Barrie, you unpack your belongings, meticulously pick out decorations and begin to settle in.
 You think you’ve gotten everything you need, but surprisingly many renters forget a crucial part of apartment living –security.

 Your landlord may take care of broken appliances and landscaping, but you are in charge of securing your belongings and your safety.
 Here are a few security measures to protect yourself in your new apartment.

 1. Get renter’s insurance as soon as possible.

 Nearly 50% of Americans do not take out an insurance policy while living in a rented home.
 Unfortunately, burglars favor apartment complexes to houses because it’s easy to break into several at one time.
 Renter’s insurance covers the cost of replacing your belongings due to burglary, fire or other disasters.
 Quotes for coverage range from $250-$300 per year but vary based on individual factors.
 You may be eligible for discounts if your apartment is equipped with smoke alarms, fire sprinklers, deadbolt locks or a security system.
 Contact an insurance provider to get a free quote.
 This brings us to the next point…

 There are several great security options for apartments such as a basic monitored alarm system with door and window sensors; electronic door locks that can be unlocked and locked via a smartphone or the internet; video surveillance; motion sensor lights; and more.
 Always refer to your lease and management before installing security devices in your apartment.
 Once you get the green light, contact a trusted security company to set up a home consultation and get security recommendations for your apartment.